 Local programs must ensure that services provided are aligned with the school's curriculum in the core subject areas.

-Programs should partner with school staff to include 21st CCLC program strategies in the school-wide improvement planning process.
+Programs should partner with school staff to include 21st CCLC program strategies in the school-wide improvement planning process and identify students for program participation who are most in need of services.